Keep Yourself Safe

 - Put away outdoor equipment such as lawn mowers and weed trimmers

-- Empty your mailbox & retrieve packages/deliveries from your porch
+- Empty your mailbox and retrieve packages/deliveries from your porch

 - Make sure your valuables aren’t visible from outside